 Parents need to have signed the 20 Hours ECE attestation on their child’s enrolment form before it can be claimed.
 20 Hours ECE can only be claimed from the day a parent has completed and signed the attestation, it cannot be claimed retrospectively.

 As parents can choose how they use 20 Hours ECE for their child, they can split the hours between two or more ECE services or kōhanga reo.
+Children can only be enrolled attesting 20 ECE in one licensed service at any one time, that is, the child cannot be enrolled in two service for the same time.

 Parents attest on the enrolment forms to their child receiving no more than six hours per day, with a total of no more than 20 hours of 20 Hours ECE per week.